-- 1. Courses recommended for substitution credit must be comparable in terms of level, content and competency requirements as indicated by course descriptions in the Huston-Tillotson University Bulletin. - 2.
+- Courses recommended for substitution credit must be comparable in terms of level, content and competency requirements as indicated by course descriptions in the Huston-Tillotson University Bulletin.
+Couse substitutions which meet a student's projected professional needs may also be considered if the course is at the appropriate course level but no more than two substitutions (total of six credit hours) is allowed. - 2.
 Lower level (1000-2000) courses cannot be substituted for upper level courses (3000-4000). - 3.
 Upper-level college courses from two-year colleges will not be accepted for credit toward upper-level degree requirements at Huston-Tillotson University. - 4.
 Technical subject requirements cannot be substituted for general education courses (e.g., electronics for physical science). - 5.
 As a rule, major-specific courses cannot be substituted for general education courses (e.g., Principles of Teaching for Art Appreciation). - 6.
 Courses designated as core curriculum requirements in one category cannot be substituted with courses from another category (e.g., speech for history, math for art, etc.). - 7.
 All course substitutions must be approved prior to registration.